euphoricv7/elevate-labs-internship/README.md

 A collection of projects built during the Elevate Labs Web Development Internship program.
 Each task focuses on a core web development concept, built from scratch using HTML, CSS, and JavaScript.

-> Tools used: VS Code, Live Server, Git, GitHub, and AI tools (ChatGPT, Claude) for learning and efficiency.
+> Tools used: VS Code, Live Server, Git, GitHub, and AI tools for learning and efficiency.

 ---